Source Tracking

 Managing tracking sites

-• Toggle active/paused -- Pause a tracking site to stop recording visits without deleting configuration.
-Incoming log drain data is silently dropped while paused.
+- Toggle active/paused -- Pause a tracking site to stop recording visits without deleting configuration.
+Incoming server-side tracking data is silently dropped while paused.

 One tracking site per domain